vsch/reverse-regex/README.md

 the use case only requiring:

 * generate reversed regular expression
-* wrap the original sequence into ReverseCharSequence
+* wrap the original sequence into ReversedCharSequence
 * use standard Java regex support with ReverseRegEx wrapper classes to make mapping from reversed sequence offsets and changed captured groups transparent.
 * the matches should be identical to original regex but in reverse order as you would expect